Ruach/ruach.github.io/_posts/2020-06-01-gem5-microops.markdown

 161         raise Exception, "Didn't recognize the type of statement", statement
 ```
 As shown in the line 130-131,
-parser.symbol attribute stores dictionary
-that maps string to python class reference
-for initiating the microop instance.
-To store a associated microop class,
-it makes use of mnemonic field of the statement
-which represents opcode of the microop.

-After generating the dictionary entry,
-it instantiates microop class object
+microop dictionary is used to retrieve a class
-by invoking eval.
-The eval in line 133-134
-return the class instance associated with the microop
+associated with current microop mnemonic,
-generated together with the operands.
-Note that the retrieved class is not the
+and the retrieved class is stored as symbol of parser.
+And the following eval statement(133-134)
-exact microop class that matches with
+instantiates microop class object.

+Note that statement.params variable is passed to eval
+to set required argument of instantiating microop object.
+This argument contains all the microop operands
+following a microop mnemonic in the microop assembly.
+For example, it contains data, segment, displacement, etc
+required for calculating memory address to read.
+Also it can optionally set other operands such as prefetch.
+For detail parameter corresponding to sepcific microop,
+take a look at the associated microop class such as LdStOp.

+One might expects that generated microop object
+is instantiated from a class
-current mnemonic (microop opcode),
+representing current microop mnemonic (microop opcode) such as Ld.
-and the exact matching class will be automatically
-generated by the GEM5.
+However,
+you can easily find that
+it is general class associated with that group of microop
+not exactly matching with that microop mnemonic.
-For example, when current microop is ld,
+For example, if microop is ld,
-then associated template class, LoadOp class is used.
+associated template class, LoadOp class is used.

+Now,
-Now, we have a microop object generated as a result of statement parsing.
+we have a microop object
+generated as a result of statement parsing.
-The generated objects are added to the macroop object
+The generated objects are added to the macroop object container
 through the *add_microop* method of *X86Microop* class
 (line 144).

-This process should be iterated number of statement times
+This procedure should be iterated number of statement times
-to parse microops comprising of the macroop
+to parse microops comprising of the macroop.
-and generate corresponding microops objects.
 After parsing and adding microops to the macroop object,
 the finalized macroop object should be inserted
-to the *parser.macroops* dictionary attribute..
+to the *parser.macroops* dictionary attribute.

-MicroAssembler should iterate
-all the macroops defined for the x86 architecture,
-and all those macroop descriptions are passed to it
-through the microcode argument passed to the assemble function
-as we've seen.

-After finishing iterations,
-all the macroop objects are stored in the parser.macroops dictionary,
-and by returning this,
-MicroAssembler finish parsing.
+###Who actually translates the parsed macroop to classes?
+Now we have parsed macroop objects.
 However, when we look at the generated file
 as a result of GEM5 compilation,
 we can find that each generated macroop class
-includes microop invocations.
+includes microop class objects.
-Then which code helsp GEM5 to automatically generate below c++ code?
+Then which code automatically generates below
+class representing MOV_R_MI macroop?

 *gem5/build/X86/arch/x86/generated/decoder-ns.cc.inc*
 ```python